Alexander Hamilton in NYC: A Legacy and History Tour

 When Hamilton retired from the government, he settled down quietly in what became Hamilton Heights in modern day Harlem.
 He built a house—a country estate called The Grange at 141st Street.
 It was completed in 1802 and was the only home Hamilton ever owned.

 The Hamilton Grange National Memorial is located in St. Nicholas Park.
 (Photo credit: National Parks Service)

-Hamilton loved attending Archibald Gracie's elegant affairs at the Gracie Mansion, now the official resident of New York City's mayor in Carl Schurz Park.
+Hamilton loved attending Archibald Gracie's elegant affairs at the Gracie Mansion in Carl Schurz Park, now the official residence of NYC's mayor.
 He was so inspired by the mansion's architecture that he recruited the same builder and architect to create the Hamilton Grange.

 Gracie Mansion in Carl Schurz Park.
 (Photo courtesy of Gracie Mansion)

 Gracie and Hamilton were close pals who shared the same social and political circles and business ventures—Gracie was also an ally to the Federalist Party and Hamitlon was Gracie's business advisor.
 It was here, at Gracie Mansion, where Hamilton in 1801 raised funds to found the New-York Evening Post, now the New York Post—the oldest continuously published daily newspaper in the United States.
 Years later, in 1966, the fireplace mantle where Hamilton died in front of, was moved to Gracie Mansion as a centerpiece of the Susan B. Wagner Room where the mayor holds press conferences and social gatherings.

 Our photographer Malcolm Pinckney documented the historic move of Hamilton's house to St. Nicholas Park.